wmarquardt/wmarquardt.com/content/cv/en.md

 ### Software Developer
 _Mar 2011 - May 2014 (3 years 3 months)_

-> Since the beginning of my career I was very interested in software development, so the moment a vacancy appeared in the development area, I asked to take the place left by the former developer.
-I had little knowledge of programming and this was the opportunity I wanted to start putting this into practice and learn more.
+> Since the beginning of my career I was very interested in software development, so the moment an opportunity presented itself in the development industry, I decided to take advantage and rise to the occasion.
+Although it has always peaked my interest, I had little knowledge of programming and I wanted to start learning more and putting my new skills to practice.

 > #### Main activities:
 > - Development and maintenance of software for NF-e, CT-e, PAF / ECF, among others in the Visual